GU4243-ADS/spring2018-project1-yujiehu/README.md

 First, we installed and loaded libraries we need along the way.
 Then, we read the data and had some overview understanding of the data.
 Next, we cleaned data through droping all punctuation and transform all words into lower case.
-Finally,there comes to our analysis.
+Finally, here comes to our analysis.

 Part 2 Data Exploration
 =======================